g-reijia/eco_genomics_2025/transcriptomics/transcriptomics_notes.md

 -   `grep -r –include \*.log -e 'Mapping rate' | sed -E 's|/logs/.*:.*Mapping rate = ([0-9.]+)%|\t\1|' > ~/projects/eco_genomics_2025/transcriptomics/myresults/mapping_rate.txt`

-In order to prepare this data for import into DESeq2, we created a data matrix including all of the mapped reads.
+In order to prepare this data to be imported into DESeq2, we created a data matrix including all of the mapped reads.
 The code we used to do this is called `create_count_matrix.R` found in `mydata/` folder.